redhat-telco-adoption/openshift-security-webinar/docs/presentation-script.md

 **Q: "How do you handle compliance requirements like PCI-DSS or HIPAA?"**

 A: "ACM includes pre-built policy sets for common compliance frameworks—PCI-DSS, HIPAA, NIST 800-53, CIS benchmarks.
 You can deploy these policies across your fleet and get continuous compliance reporting.
 For example, the Pod Security Standards we showed map directly to CIS Kubernetes benchmark controls.
-Red Hat also provides the Compliance Operator which runs OpenSCAP scans on cluster nodes."
+Red Hat also provides the Compliance Operator which runs OpenSCAP scans on cluster nodes.
+The nine policies we demonstrated today are all annotated with compliance mappings—when auditors ask how you enforce specific controls, you show them the ACM policy status dashboard."

+**Q: "Which of the nine ACM policies should we implement first?"**

+A: "Start with these three in order:
+1. **Pod Security Standards policy**: This is foundational—it blocks the most common container security violations like privileged containers and root users.
+Set it to 'enforce' mode.
+2. **Network Policy Governance**: Implement default-deny network policies to prevent lateral movement.
+Start with 'inform' mode to see what breaks, then switch to 'enforce'.
+3. **RBAC Governance policy**: This detects privilege escalation risks and overly permissive roles.
+Run it in 'inform' mode initially to identify issues without blocking operations.

+Once those are stable, add the others based on your compliance requirements.
+For example, if you're subject to PCI-DSS or HIPAA, the etcd encryption policy becomes critical."

 **Q: "What about container image scanning?"**